Asia snubs IEA's call to stop new fossil fuel investments

 ($1 = 1.2865 Australian dollars)

-(Reporting by Sonali Paul in Melbourne; Additional reporting by Melanie Burton in Melbourne and Enrico Dela Cruz in Manila; Editing by Christian Schmollinger)
+(Reporting by Sonali Paul in Melbourne; Additional reporting by Melanie Burton in Melbourne, Enrico Dela Cruz in Manila and Christina Bernadette in Jakarta; Editing by Christian Schmollinger and Emelia Sithole-Matarise)

 ((Sonali.Paul@thomsonreuters.com; +61 407 119 523;))